Jal (band): Revival (2004–2006)

 On 2 February 2005, Jal performed a charity concert for the Indian Ocean earthquake and tsunami victims at Alhamra Auditorium in Lahore.
 In the same year, the title track "Aadat", from their debut album, was remade for the Bollywood movie Kalyug, directed by Mohit Suri and produced by Mahesh Bhatt.
 Also, Jal band members established themselves as a popular and commercially successful band in Pakistan, as their début album continued to top the music charts locally, and the release of their single "Lamhay" turned out to be another successful single by the band in 2004, and even a year after its release.
 The song created controversy as a remix version of the song later appeared in the Bollywood movie Zeher, released in March 2005.
 Jal accused the film producers of stealing their song, "Lamhay".
 In response to this accusation, the music director for the movie, Anu Malik, credited himself for only "re-creating" the song on the album, but there was still a heavily noticeable resemblance.
 Roop Kumar Rathod is credited as the "composer" for the song, while the original composer of the song is vocalist, lead guitarist, Goher Mumtaz, of the band.
 However, Atif Aslam, who sang the song for the movie, faced legal problems over the band name "Jal" with the existing members.

 Jal performing live at Tundikhel, Kathmandu, Nepal, on 15 December 2006: bassist Aamir Tufail (left) and singer Farhan Saeed.

-On 30 April, Jal due to the success of their debut studio album won four awards and received two nominations at the Indus Music Awards.
+On 30 April, due to the success of their debut studio album, Jal won four awards and received two nominations at the Indus Music Awards.
 The band won the "Best Lyrics", "Best Composition" and "Best Song" awards, for their song "Aadat", along with the "Best Band" award at the music awards.
 Also, the band were nominated for the "Best Music Album", for their debut album and also the "Best Composition", for the song "Lamhay", award.
 On 24 September, Jal received a nomination for the "Best Song" and "Best Lyrics" award for their song "Lamhay" and also received an award for the "Best Pop Group", for their debut album Aadat, at the Sahara Sangeet Awards, held at Oakland Arena in Oakland, California, United States.